takeshimg92/takeshimg92.github.io/_posts/2023-06-25-lie_derivatives.md

 &=[X,Y]^i_p.
 \end{align*}$$

-Thus, we have the proof! $\Box$
+Thus, we have the proof!

-Also check [this reference here](https://cefns.nau.edu/~schulz/lieder.pdf) for a proof without using Taylor series.
+> Also check [this reference here](https://cefns.nau.edu/~schulz/lieder.pdf) for a proof without using Taylor series.